 The property will be serviced by an existing private well.
 The site is outside of the service area for Kitsap County Public Works Sewer Utility Division.
-Approval of the onsite sewage has been completed by the Kitsap County Public Health.
+Approval of the onsite sewage has been completed by Kitsap Public Health District.

 n.
 Kitsap Public Health District